by-jp/www.byjp.me/content/posts/fujifilm-repair-centre/index.md

 tags:
   - review
   - photography
+summary: I've been extremely impressed with Fujifilm's Service Centre!
 ---

 I've been pleasantly astounded by the quality of [Fujifilm's Service Centre](https://repairs.fujifilm.eu/en/fujifilm-repair-centre/?zr=uk) here in the UK.
 Honestly, it's likely to keep me using Fujifilm cameras at least until they change it.